cristalmirror/passgen/README.md

 `mvn compile`
 2:
 `mvn packages`
 With this commands the code, has been compiled and you cam execute the .jar result in target directory.

+# execution

+For Fibertel passwords:

+Fibertel have a system to generate passwords based in a DNI numbers, because yor can create up to 50.000.000 of passwords.
+Well the command have this parameters:
+`java -jar passgen-0.1.jar -fibertel 50000000`

+you can use a second parameter of smaller size if you have at aproximated age.

+For Telecentro passwords:
+`java -jar passgen-0.1.jar -telecentro 0`